Generation YES: Awards and recognition

 In 2003 Youth and Educators Succeeding was named "Rookie of the Year" at the EdNET Industry Awards.
 Founder Dennis Harper has also received numerous accolades due to his work related to Youth and Educators Succeeding.

 The company and its programs have been featured in numerous important education publications, technology industry magazines, and academic journals.
 Edutopia, a respected progressive education magazine published by the George Lucas Educational Foundation, has interviewed a Youth and Educators Succeeding (then known as www.Y) program support specialist in 2001, and subsequently featured Youth and Educators Succeeding (then known as Generation YES) twice.
-Other publications, including Educational Leadership and T.H.E.
-Journal, Curriculum Review have highlighted GenYES as well.
+Other publications, including Educational Leadership and THE Journal, Curriculum Review have highlighted GenYES as well.